-Song Form opens a submenu with options for a song form.
+Song Form shows menu items for a song form.

 Song Form Dialog (Arrange song like AABACAA) allows you to define sections of a song (A, B, C, etc.), and then rearrange the song by typing the form you want (e.g., AABABAACA.)